-Additional time has been continued in this year's competition for both the submission and voting phases to account for the growing number of entries and the time required to properly evaluate them by readers.
-As requested by a number of entrants the date for providing competition rules and guidelines has been changed to the 1st of March to also provide a longer development period for entries.
+Additional time was given in this year's competition for both the submission and voting phases to account for the growing number of entries, and the time required to properly evaluate them by readers.
+As requested by a number of entrants the date for providing competition rules and guidelines was maintained as the 1st of March to also provide a longer development period for entries.

 The Windhammer prize is awarded on the basis of reader popularity to the entrant who receives the greatest number of reader votes.
-The voting system is as follows:
+The voting system applied as follows: